-The 'HBacc' values badges are awarded to students for demonstrating their competency and commitment to our core values of Excellence, Aspiration, Achievement, Inspiration and Community.

-A final celebration takes place at the end of Year 9 through the HBacc Graduation where students can graduate at Bronze, Silver, Gold or Platinum level before they embark upon their Key Stage 4 journey.
+Students in Years 7, 8 and 9 also work towards developing the Hatton Character Qualities in order to achieve the Hatton Baccalaureate The 'HBacc' values badges are awarded to students for demonstrating their competency and commitment to our core values of Excellence, Aspiration, Achievement, Inspiration and Community.
+At the end of Year 9, students attend a graduation celebration before embarking upon their Key Stage 4 journey.